 Magdalena squirmed in the manner to which she had become accustomed.
 She had regained more of her strength now, but knew that when the arrivals started pouring in, she would be the first to go.
 She sank back into the dirty mattress to hatch a new plot.

-Later, small injuries and humiliating punishments for Magdalena’s sisters: bones broken, but no murder.
-Attempted poisonings on shooting expedition after-parties, but no murder.
+Later, small injuries and humiliating punishments for Magdalena’s sisters: bones broken, attempted poisonings on shooting expedition after-parties, but no murder.
 A wild animal, Magdalena bit into hands and heads, and twisted slop from the floor, remains of roadkill and human waste, into the mouths of her oppressors.

 “The world is not your toy.”

-Desperately clinging to reality as if it were real, like an orphan child, a voice of hardening bronze spoke of embryos and carcasses.
+Desperately clinging to reality as if it were real, like an orphan child, a hardening voice spoke of embryos and carcasses.
 The clock howled at the scarlet drapery, its hands parting to let a ship sail between the two ports.
-The engraved combustibles of the clock’s tongue bore the footprints of phosphorescent Gothic castles armoured with scaffolding that the fingers thrilled to build with crackling flames.
+The engraved combustibles of the clock’s tongue bore the footprints of phosphorescent Gothic castles armoured with scaffolding that the fingers thrilled to build within the crackling flames.

-Speaking from inside a numb foreboding to awaken the units, N decided to make the golden choice again and go with grace.
-He gave up on superstitions which meant letting others believe in them.
+Speaking from inside a numb foreboding, N decided to make the golden choice again and go with grace.
+He gave up on superstitions but let others believe in them.
 The regime had been proven to veil a face behind it with no eyes, nose, ears or mouth.
 He grabbed the cloud buster and headed outside.

 To N’s tools and instruments, the reader was integral, and to his wanderings in the general vicinity.
 They felt it in their bones.
 N’s nervous system lit up like a Xmas tree.
 If it were not for the imminent arrival of the miracle, broken time might have been a barrier.
 But N was also the reader.

-Pulsing at the magnetic peak, hooves and waves collided, spurred on by a forehead of longboats which sailed towards a pressed flower between blank pages.
+Pulsing at the magnetic peak, hooves collided with the waves, spurred on by a forehead of longboats which sailed towards a pressed flower between blank pages.
 At the edge of the banned radios was the unhesitant speech of vineyards and morning dew.
 The flags of eyelids were unfurling in honour of a harmless small foundling cradled by the roots of a tree on porous ground, splaying outward, agape.

-When things went wrong or right, we were trapped in a pastiche of relationships.
+When things went wrong or right, N was trapped in a pastiche of relationships.
 But at least the fashion icons, the sex machines and video games gave off something more than the scent of propaganda.

 “Pay here or be fined.”